Victoria’s Drought Preparedness and Response Framework

 The Framework aims to help the farming community to be better prepared for and capable of responding to difficult seasonal conditions.
 The assistance programs and services provided will complement those already available through the Commonwealth Government.

-The Framework has 3 stages of drought response (1, 2 and 3).
-These stages recognise that additional support may be required as drought continues and impacts more widely on farmers, families and surrounding community.
+The Framework is designed so that support can be escalated in recognition that additional support may be required as drought continues and impacts more widely on farmers, families and surrounding community.

 Clear principles and priority focus areas will guide support that is well-planned, fair and strategic.
 A staged-approach and a robust monitoring of seasonal conditions allows government to deliver a more informed, tailored response to local communities.

 - Drought is a risk for which farmers and other businesses should take reasonable steps to prepare.

 - Drought support should only be directed to those farm businesses that have taken reasonable steps to prepare.

 - Drought assistance will be considered in the context of national drought program reforms and on-going services provided by the Commonwealth Government.